gboeing/osmnx/docs/source/index.rst

   * Load street network from a local .osm file
   * Visualize street network as a static image or interactive leaflet web map
   * Simplify and correct the network's topology to clean and consolidate intersections
-  * Save networks to disk as shapefiles or GraphML
+  * Save networks to disk as shapefiles, geopackages, GraphML, or .osm
   * Conduct topological and spatial analyses to automatically calculate dozens of indicators
   * Calculate and plot shortest-path routes as a static image or leaflet web map
   * Fast map-matching of points, routes, or trajectories to nearest graph edges or nodes